-The preliminary materiality in the Audit Planning Report has been updated to reflect the Region's actual operating expenditures of approximately \$1,750M.
-The materiality for the year-end audit was \$50.0M, which was decreased from the Audit Planning Report materiality of \$62.7M.
-The yearend performance materiality was \$37.5M and the audit posting threshold was \$2.5M.

-There have been no other changes from the Audit Planning Report previously issued.
+The preliminary audit materiality in the Audit Planning Report was re-assessed to reflect the Region's actual operating expenditures.
+The materiality for the year-end audit was \$60M (2016 -\$56M), which was decreased from the Audit Planning Report materiality of \$63M.
+There have been no other significant changes regarding our audit from the Audit Planning Report previously presented to you.